-Students wishing to enrol in an online course need to follow an application process led by the DP Coordinator.
+Students wishing to enrol in an online course need to follow an application process led by the Pamoja/DP Coordinator.
+Only courses not offered by the school can be studied via Pamoja.
+Only one Pamoja course can be studied as a student at TKS.

 Students need to have a record of high effort and self management skills.
 Although students will be working primarily with an IB-trained online teacher, a site-based coordinator for Pamoja students will monitor the student's progress in the subject area in school.
 An up to date list of courses offered by Pamoja can be found on the Pamoja website: www.pamojaeducation.com.
-Independent study credit may be earned by students in Grades 11 and 12 under the following conditions